PlagueHO/jenkins/readme.md

 # Versions

+### Unreleased
+* Added Update-JenkinsPluginCache cmdlet to create a local Plugin Cache

 ### 1.0.0.101
 * Fix bug when pulling Jenkins items from more than 1 folder deep
 * Added support for folder to be specified with / or \